 The Obstetrics and Gynecology Residency Program at University of Missouri was founded February 7, 1954.
-Since then, many outstanding obstetricians and gynecologists have matriculated through our program, practicing both locally and throughout the United States.
+Since then, many successful obstetricians and gynecologists have matriculated through our program, practicing both locally and throughout the United States.
 C. Clarence Davis served as the first chair from 1954 to 1957.
 Built upon a strong clinical foundation, the program is an exceptional academic program with breadth of expertise in research, education, and clinical care.
 Most of our graduates transition into general private practice, while 15% obtain additional subspecialty fellowship training.
 Our residency curriculum is carefully designed, emphasizing evidenced-based practice, life-long learning, and technical proficiency.

 “Our program is small in size, yet mighty in experience”